Tensor products and intertwining operators between two uniserial representations of the Galilean Lie algebra $\mathfrak{sl}(2)\ltimes \mathfrak{h}_n$: Uniserial representations of

 as Lie algebras.

 In \cite{CGS2}, it is obtained the classification, up to isomorphism, of all uniserial representations of the Lie algebra $\sl(2)\ltimes \mathfrak{h}_n$.
 It is straightforward to see that a uniserial representation of $\sl(2)\ltimes \mathfrak{h}_n$ is faithful if and only if $z$ acts non-trivially.
-Therefore, the classification is given in two stages: the non-faithful and the faithful ones.
+Therefore, the classification was given in two stages: the non-faithful and the faithful ones.
 The non-faithful ones are the same as those of the Lie algebra $\sl(2)\ltimes \mathfrak{a}_{m}\simeq \sl(2)\ltimes V(m)$ which were classified earlier in \cite[Theorem 10.1]{CS_JofAlg}.
+We now recall this classification.